carpentries/instructor-training/10-demotivation.md

 > ## Personal Story About Demotivation
 >
 > Write a paragraph or two about something that happened in your educational career
 > that demotivated you, and explain what could have been done afterward to fix it.
+> After everyone has completed, draw out common demotivational themes.
 {: .challenge}

+## Demotivation

 A few common demotivators are *indifference*, *unfairness*, and *elitism*.
-(I'd like to see more consensus here!
-What do people think?  )
 If learners believe that the instructor or the educational system doesn't care about them or the lesson, they won't care either.
 And if people believe the class is unfair, they will also be demotivated, even if it is unfair in their favor
 (because consciously or unconsciously they will worry that they will some day find themselves in the group on the losing end).
-Finally, a "holier-than-thou" attitude from an instructor is a quick way to alienate a classroom.
+Finally, a "holier-than-thou" or contemptuous attitude from an instructor is a quick way to alienate a classroom and cause learners to tune out.

 > ## Things You Shouldn't Do in a Workshop
 >